jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_queryexecutionstatistics.md

 {% include note.html content="Optimizer Plan Visualization and display of the SQL Statement - Not available in Playback mode." %}

 {% include note.html content="The Query Plan column is empty for longer query plans (plans exceeding 43679 characters).
 As a workaround, right click on the blank query plan cell and select to copy the current cell to the clipboard." %}

-{% include note.html content="Not available for SQL Server 2000." %}

 {% include links.html %}